 When Huron needed bicycles, Mayor Rey Leon turned to nearby Pleasant Valley State Prison (PVSP).
 The city’s clean energy and green projects rely on transportation alternatives, such as bikes.
 Warden (A) Ron Godwin was happy to lend a hand.

 The prison bicycle shop, along with correctional staff and incarcerated workers, prepped 25 bikes to fill Huron’s request.
-Varying in size, the cycles were donated to Huron’s Community Bicycle Shop, which has its own donation program for area residents.
+Varying in size, the cycles were donated to Huron’s Community Bicycle Shop.
+The shop offers a donation program for area residents.
 In the city’s program, people of all ages volunteer to teach each other how to maintain and repair bicycles.
 There is no charge for the city’s program.

-Huron’s latest project is Via Recreativa, or Recreation Way, a bicycle program that reserves and secures an avenue lane one day a week for about six hours.
-With streets and avenues reserved for motorized vehicles, and parks used by families for picnics, cyclists aren’t left with many options.
+Via Recreativa, or Recreation Way, is Huron’s recent bicycle program that secures a lane once per week for six hours.
+Since streets are reserved for motorized vehicles, and parks used by families for picnics, cyclists don’t have many options.

 The Huron mayor thanked the prison for the bicycles and said he and looks forward to the next event.